The Snowman (2017 film): Production problems

-In response to the negative critical reviews, Alfredson blamed the heavily-condensed pre-production and rushed filming schedule, in which 10–15 per cent of the screenplay remained unfilmed.
+In response to the negative critical reviews, Alfredson blamed the heavily condensed pre-production and rushed filming schedule, in which 10–15 per cent of the screenplay remained unfilmed.
 This led to narrative problems when editing commenced:

 Alfredson also stated that he had a lack of time to prepare the film properly:

 Actor Val Kilmer suffered from an enlarged tongue during filming due to recent treatment for throat cancer.
-As such, many of his scenes were filmed without the actor visibly speaking as so to allow easier dubbing during post-production.
+As such, many of his scenes were filmed without the actor visibly speaking so as to allow easier dubbing during post-production.
 To that end, all of Kilmer's dialogue is dubbed.

 Marketing

 Universal Pictures released a poster on 18 July 2017, and the first trailer for the film premiered the following day.
 An international trailer was released on 5 September.
 The poster, featuring a child-like drawn doodle of a snowman and a note to the police, became a popular Internet meme shortly after its release.